Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity: Comparison with Ginzburg-Landau Theory of Spin Doublet Superconductivity

 This tells that the Lagrangian (\ref{2lag0}) is made of two Abelian gauge potentials, the electromagnetic $A_\mu$ and the magnonic $B_\mu'$, and a complex magnon $W_\mu$ and the Higgs scalar field $\rho$.

 To understand what happened to $\xi$, notice that the two Abelian gauge fields in the Lagrangian are not mass eigenstates.
-To express them in terms of mass eigenstates, we introduce the following photon-magnon mixing by
+To express them in terms of mass eigenstates, we introduce the following photon-magnon mixing with the mixing angle $\om$ by